 IP and DNS

 The aftermath of IP address faking and DoS spoofing attacks is very expensive for service providers.
-More than that, it damages the reputation of business owner, the brand itself, reduces customer trust and impacts their operations.
+More than that, it damages the reputation of a business owner, the brand itself, reduces customer trust, and impacts their operations.

-By filtering packets with incorrect source IP address it prevents them from entering and leaving the network.
-Such software is used to protect you from imposters getting to your or your client’s confidential data, stealing money, infiltrating your network and crashing it.
+By filtering packets with incorrect source IP addresses it prevents them from entering and leaving the network.
+Such software is used to protect you from imposters getting to your or your client’s confidential data, stealing money, infiltrating your network, and crashing it.

-In addition to blocking numbers and emails from known fraudsters, antispoofing solutions also provide suspected spam warnings and lets you manually block and report unsolicited text messages from unknown numbers, emails and callers.
+In addition to blocking numbers and emails from known fraudsters, antispoofing solutions also provide suspected spam warnings and let you manually block and report unsolicited text messages from unknown numbers, emails and callers.

 Based on tried and trusted technologies, proper facial verification leaves no room for false positives.
-Screening for depth and texture of the image, detecting natural emotions and muscle micromotions it works out if a person is actually who they claim to be.
+By screening for depth and texture of the image, detecting natural emotions and muscle micromotions, it works out if a person is actually who they claim to be.